I welcome you on behalf of the faculty and staff at the Tagliatela College of Engineering

 computer, electrical, mechanical and system engineering, computer science, and chemistry).

-The buzz is out there beyond Connecticut too as more than half of our incoming freshmen
+The buzz is out there beyond Connecticut too as more than half of our incoming First-Year

-come from out-of-state.
-We also serve a significant number of international and multicultural
+students come from out-of-state.
+We also serve a significant number of international

 Let me highlight a few of our strengths: